Musicians: Your love of music could make a huge difference to the lives of at-risk young people.

 - Receive new work references and invaluable work experience applicable to a range of fields from music producers/engineers, to community musicians/music therapists, to music teaching, youth working, counselling, management etc

 Proficiency in ONE of the following:

 - Using DAW, handling music equipment, recording and songwriting

 - Instrument proficiency (e.g. in an instrument such as drums, singing, guitar, keyboard, percussion, or other etc)

 - Navigating the music industry

 - Minimum 10 x 1.5 hour mentoring sessions

-- Choice to attend mentoring sessions at Auburn Youth Centre, Surry Hills Neighbourhood Centre or Virtual Sessions over Zoom.
+- Choice to run mentoring sessions at Auburn Youth Centre, The Street University Liverpool, Midjuburi Youth Resource Centre and/or Virtual Sessions over Zoom

-- Attend a 1 day training and induction session
+- Attend a 4.5 hour Zoom training and induction session